-The application breakout box/computer unveils another delay, the so called offset between playback and recording.
+As MADI from/to AES/EBU converter the ADI-6432 is an ideal breakout box for RME's HDSP MADI PCI card.
+The application breakout box/computer unveils a delay, the so called offset between playback and recording.
 If a signal is played back from the MADI PCI, and recorded again via MADI by performing an AES loopback, the record track will show a specific delay against the playback track.
 The reason for this is that the HDSP MADI does signal its own offset to the application, but not the ones of externally connected devices - which it can't know anyway.

-The following table lists the offset with deactivated and activated Auto Delay Compensation.
+The following table lists the offset.
 The values listed here can be entered manually into many programs, thus giving sample-synchronous simultaneous record/playback functionality.
 At Double Speed and Quad Speed the values rise.
-Please note that in Double Speed no more than four, in Quad Speed no more than two ADI-642 can be used.